The terrain on the Larapinta Trail | Peter Walton

-Guided: 6 day Classic Larapinta Experience in Comfort This walk is reasonably demanding and for walkers who have walked regularly in various terrain.
+Guided: 6 day Classic Larapinta Trek in Comfort This walk is reasonably demanding and for walkers who have walked regularly in various terrain.
 Carrying only a daypack, they have a walking time of about 5 - 6 hours and will require a high degree of physical fitness due to increased elevation.
-Trekkers stay in comfortable semi-permanent campsites and have luggage transferred between sites, allowing them to carry just a light daypack during the day.
+Trekkers stay in our multi award-winning comfortable semi-permanent campsites and have luggage transferred between sites, allowing them to carry just a light daypack during the day.

 For an experienced hiker, this will present challenges.
 For someone with not much hiking or outdoor experience this will be a difficult trek.
 Only fit and experienced people should attempt these treks.

 Guided: 9 Day Best of the Larapinta Trail and 14 day End-to-End These walks are for those wishing to complete most of, or the entire Larapinta Trail, on a guided walk.
 These walks are reasonably demanding and for walkers who have walked regularly in various terrain.
 They have a walking time of about 5 - 6 hours and will require a high degree of physical fitness.
 These walks require travellers to stay in wilderness campsites while carrying a day pack.
 Vehicle transfers ensure luggage is delivered between campsites.